Get

 Will Using a Dog Whistle Hurt My Dog’s Ears?

-Using a dog whistle could hurt your dog’s ears, which is why you need to learn how to handle it properly.
+Using a dog whistle could potentially hurt your dog’s ears, if not used properly, which is why you need to learn how to handle it properly.
 Try learning everything about using a dog whistle beforehand to prevent possible issues.

-Carefully read the manufacturer guidelines, discuss dog whistle training with your vet, or check out YouTube videos to see how you should handle your whistle.
+Carefully read the manufacturer guidelines, and discuss dog whistle training with a trainer or veterinarian to start learning when and how you should handle your whistle.
+Some details vary depending on the kind of training or purpose your dog needs to learn.

 How Not to Use a Dog Whistle for Dog Training